Cork mother celebrates birth of 'miracle baby girl' after 23 miscarriages

 A mother celebrating the birth of her “miracle baby girl” after 23 miscarriages has urged couples struggling to have a family to never give up hope.

-Thrilled Georgina O’Shea issued the inspirational words of encouragement as she introduced her newborn daughter, Reilly, to the world on Wednesday.
+Thrilled Georgina O’Shea issued the inspirational words of encouragement as she introduced her newborn daughter, Rylee, to the world on Wednesday.
 “She is a little miracle.
 Miracles do happen,” the Cork mum said.

-Georgina, who gave birth to her son Leon in 2004, said she and her husband, Ken, were delighted when she became pregnant again in 2008.
+Georgina, who gave birth to her son Leon in 2004, said she and her husband, Ken, who live in Macroom, were delighted when she became pregnant again in 2008.
 But their joy turned to heartbreak when she suffered a miscarriage.
 It was to be the first of a string of devastating miscarriages over the years, each one as painful a loss as the last.

 She tried various drugs and attended a specialist in the US after her seventh miscarriage where experts identified two possible causes for her baby losses.